hmzmuda/hmzmuda/README.md

 ### Hi there, I'm Hannah Zmuda 👋

 ## I'm a Biomedical Enigineer and future PhD!
-- 🔬 I am currently researching Mechanobiology + Immunology
+- 🔬 I am currently researching Mechanobiology + Basement Membrane
 - 😄 I’m looking to improve my skills with Python and data analysis/visulaization
-- 🥅 2021 Goals: Embark on a large-ish python project
-- 🍀 Fun fact: I love plants and want a big graden BUT I cannot keep a plant alive

 ### Connect with me: